-Having a disability that progressively gets worse over time isn’t all cupcakes and rainbows but it is not as depressing as you may think.
-Disability changes a person and without it, you would be a completely different person.
-My friend Karly explains how Muscular Dystrophy has shaped her as a person.
-Check it out!
+Having a disability that progressively gets worse over time definitely has it’s challenges but it’s not as depressing as you may think..
+When you are disabled you can use your disability to help others and without it you would be a completely different person.
+In this post my friend Karly talks about how Muscular Dystrophy changed and shaped her into the woman she is today.

 I have a disease that weakens all of my muscles, including my heart, and will continue to worsen as long as I live.
 It’s called Muscular Dystrophy, and one day, it just might kill me.
 Now I know what you’re thinking, but no, I do not want a cure and no, my disease isn’t a tragedy.
 I spent a long time feeling sorry for myself, but eventually, I came to realize something important: it’s totally okay to be disabled.
 For me, being disabled is a huge part of my identity!
 This comes across as a surprise to a lot of people, funnily enough.
 But I like who I am, and having this disease has definitely shaped me into the person I am today.